nf-core/eager/docs/usage.md

 analysis.
 Capture techniques are often used to enrich DNA libraries for fragments, that overlap these SNPs, as is being assumed has been performed in this example.

+> :warning: Please be aware that the settings used in this tutorial may not use
+> settings nor produce files you would actually use in 'real' analysis.
+The
+> settings are only specified for demonstration purposes.
+Please consult the
+> your colleagues, communities and the literature for optimal parameters.

 #### Tutorial Human Pop-Gen - Preparation